Every Learner Everywhere advocates for equitable outcomes in U.S. higher education through advances in digital learning.

 With Our Network Partners:

-- We articulate in our work a specific focus on racial equity and equity for low-income students.
+- We articulate in our work a specific focus on racial equity and equity for poverty-affected students.

 - We pursue equity in optimistic, anti-deficit, and sustainable ways.

 - We consistently reflect on our biases and positionalities, seek input on our actions and unintended contradictions, hold ourselves accountable for improvement, and strengthen our skills.

-- We critically analyze and aim to improve continously the systems, structures, cultures, policies, and processes effecting education.
+- We critically analyze and aim to improve continuously the systems, structures, cultures, policies, and processes affecting education.

 With Colleges and Universities:

 - We focus on quantitative outcomes and on qualitative understandings of students’ experiences.

-- We disaggregate data to the finest point possible, and resist the erasure of Native American, Asian America, and Pacific Islander students.
+- We disaggregate data to the finest point possible, and resist the erasure of Native American, Asian American, and Pacific Islander students.

-- We broaden the participation of people, partners, and perspectives to reflect the quity that students and their institutions deserve.
+- We broaden the participation of people, partners, and perspectives to reflect the equity that students and their institutions deserve.

-- We position low-income and students of color, as well as those who share their lived experiences, as equity experts.
+- We position poverty-affected and Black, Latinx, and Indigenous students, as well as those who share their lived experiences, as equity experts.

 Roles of Every Learner Network Partners

 Supports the network in incorporating the institutional perspective in all aspects of its work.

 Partners with community colleges and technical colleges to scale improved student outcomes in gateway courses through innovative pedagogy, and contributes to network development of resources and tools.

 Partners with four-year institutions to scale improved student outcomes through innovative pedagogy, resources, and tools.

 Provides professional development for IT and teaching professionals, and research on perspectives and practices of students and faculty.